reelyactive/reelib/README.md

 Returns the timestamp as a human-readable String representing the time of day on the local machine, ex: 12:34:56.789

+### toLocalTwelveDigitString(timestamp)

+Returns the timestamp as a twelve-digit String representing the time of day on the local machine, in the format YYMMDDHHMMSS, ex: 160101123456

 Identifier library
 ------------------